 While almost everything naturally contains some trace levels of formaldehyde, CARB2 and TSCA Title VI capped the quantities being used in the manufacturing of these composite wood products to the levels naturally occurring in wood — approximately .05 parts per million.

-Our CARB2 and TSCA certification guarantees that no formaldehyde is used in our furniture’s manufacturing process, nor do our products emit volatile organic compounds (VOCs) into the atmosphere.
+Our CARB2 and TSCA certification guarantee that no formaldehyde is used in our furniture’s manufacturing process, nor do our products emit volatile organic compounds (VOCs) into the atmosphere.
 This phenomenon, commonly known as off-gassing, can have detrimental effects on indoor air quality and, in turn, on the health of inhabitants.

 “We actually worked with Clei very closely so they understood the necessity of adopting this,” Barth explains.
 “Producing VOC-free products with VOC-free finishes is essential to the environment and to the health of individuals.
 When you’re living in a smaller space, and you’re using your furniture for more hours per day and your furniture is off-gassing, this becomes significant.”

-“That new-furniture smell is off-gassing,” Barth continues.
-“When you walk into one of our showrooms, there is no new-furniture smell.”
+“That new furniture smell is off-gassing,” Barth continues.
+“When you walk into one of our showrooms, there is no new furniture smell.”